Physical therapy: Telehealth

 Telehealth (or telerehabilitation) is a developing form of physical therapy in response to the increasing demand for physical therapy treatment.
-Telehealth is online communication between the clinician and patient, either live or in pre-recorded sessions with mixed reviews when compared to usual, in-person care.
+Telehealth is online communication between the clinician and patient, either live or in pre-recorded sessions.
+It receives mixed reviews when compared to usual, in-person care.
 The benefits of telehealth include improved accessibility in remote areas, cost efficiency, and improved convenience for people who are bedridden and home-restricted, or physically disabled.
-Some considerations for telehealth include: limited evidence to prove effectiveness and compliance more than in-person therapy, licensing and payment policy issues, and compromised privacy.
-Studies are controversial as to the effectiveness of telehealth in patients with more serious conditions, such as stroke, multiple sclerosis, and lower back pain.
+Some downsides of telehealth include: limited evidence for greater effectiveness and compliance than in-person therapy, licensing and payment policy issues, and compromised privacy.
+Studies are controversial as to the effectiveness of telehealth in patients with more serious conditions, such as a stroke, multiple sclerosis, and lower back pain.
+In the United States, the interstate compact, enacted in March 2018, allows patients to participate in telehealth appointments with medical practices located in different states.

-During the COVID-19 pandemic, the need for telehealth came to the fore as patients were less able to safely attend in-person, particularly if the were elderly or had chronic diseases.
-Telehealth was considered to be a proactive step to prevent decline in individuals that could not attend classes.
-Physical decline in at risk groups is difficult to address or undo later.
+During the COVID-19 pandemic, the need for telehealth came to the fore as patients were less able to safely attend in-person, particularly if they were elderly or had chronic diseases.
+Telehealth was considered to be a proactive step to prevent physical decline in individuals that could not attend classes.
+Physical decline in at-risk groups is difficult to address or undo later.
 The platform licensing or development are found to be the most substantial cost in telehealth.
 Telehealth does not remove the need for the physical therapist as they still need to oversee the program.